Russians push deeper into Mariupol as locals plead for help

 “We have not had unity like this for a long time,” Putin told the cheering crowd.

 The Russian military said Saturday that it used its latest hypersonic missile for the first time in combat.
 Maj.
-Gen. Igor Konashenkov said Kinzhal missiles destroyed an underground warehouse storing Ukrainian missiles and aviation ammunition in the western Ivano-Frankivsk region of Ukraine.
+Gen. Igor Konashenkov said Kinzhal missiles destroyed an underground warehouse storing Ukrainian missiles and aviation ammunition in the western region of Ivano-Frankivsk.

 Russia has said the Kinzhal, carried by MiG-31 fighter jets, has a range of up to 2,000 kilometers (about 1,250 miles) and flies at 10 times the speed of sound.

-Pentagon press secretary John Kirby said Saturday the U.S. couldn’t confirm that the Russians used a hypersonic missile in the attack.
+Pentagon press secretary John Kirby said the U.S. couldn’t confirm the use of a hypersonic missile.

-Meanwhile, fighting raged on multiple fronts in Ukraine.
 U.N. bodies have confirmed more than 847 civilian deaths since the war began, though they concede the actual toll is likely much higher.
-The U.N. saysmore than 3.3 million people have fled Ukraine as refugees.
+The U.N. says more than 3.3 million people have fled Ukraine as refugees.

+The northwestern Kyiv suburbs of Bucha, Hostomel, Irpin and Moshchun were under fire Saturday, the Kyiv regional administration reported.
+It said Slavutich, 165 kilometers (103 miles) north of the capital, was “completely isolated.”

+Evacuations from Mariupol and other besieged cities proceeded along eight of 10 humanitarian corridors, Deputy Prime Minister Iryna Vereshchuk said, and a total of 6,623 people were evacuated.

-Waiting to board a bus at a triage center near the Moldova-Ukraine border on Saturday, a Ukrainian woman named Irina said she decided to leave home in Mykolaiv this week after a loud explosion shook the walls, waking her young daughter.
+Waiting to board a bus at a triage center near the Moldova-Ukraine border, a woman named Irina said she decided to leave home in Mykolaiv this week after a loud explosion shook the walls, waking her young daughter.

 “Can you imagine the fear I had, not for me but for my child?” said Irina, who didn’t provide her last name.
 “So we made decision to arrive here, but I don’t know where we are going, where we’ll stay.”

-Police of the Kyiv region said seven people were killed and five were wounded in a mortar attack on Friday in Makariv, a town roughly 50 kilometers (30 miles) west of the capital.
-They said the attack destroyed homes and damaged other buildings.

-Ukrainian and Russian officials agreed to establish 10 humanitarian corridors for bringing aid in and residents out of besieged cities — one from Mariupol and several around Kyiv and in the eastern Luhansk region, Ukrainian Deputy Prime Minister Iryna Vereshchuk said Saturday.

-She also announced plans to deliver humanitarian aid to the southern city of Kherson, which Russia seized early in the war.
+Vereshchuk said planned humanitarian aid for the southern city of Kherson, which Russia seized early in the war, could not be delivered because the trucks were stopped along the way by Russian troops.

-Ukraine and Russia have held several rounds of negotiations aimed at ending the conflict but remain divided over several issues, with Russia pressing for its neighbor’s demilitarization and Kyiv demanding security guarantees.
+Ukraine and Russia have held several rounds of negotiations aimed at ending the conflict but remain divided over several issues, with Moscow pressing for its neighbor’s demilitarization and Kyiv demanding security guarantees.

-In a call with German Chancellor Olaf Scholz on Friday, Putin said Ukraine was trying to “drag the negotiations by making a series of new, unrealistic proposals,” according to the Kremlin.
+Putin spoke by phone Saturday for a second time this week with Luxembourg Prime Minister Xavier Bettel.
+The Kremlin said Putin “outlined fundamental assessments of the course of the talks between Russian and Ukrainian representatives,” while Bettel informed him about “contacts with the leadership of Ukraine and other countries.”

-British Foreign Secretary Liz Truss, meanwhile, accused Putin of using the talks as a “smokescreen” while his forces regroup.
+British Foreign Secretary Liz Truss accused Putin of using the talks as a “smokescreen” while his forces regroup.
 “We don’t see any serious withdrawal of Russian troops or any serious proposals on the table,” she told the Times of London.

-The British Department of Defense said in its latest intelligence assessment that the Kremlin “has been surprised by the scale and ferocity of Ukrainian resistance” and “is now pursuing a strategy of attrition” that is likely to involve indiscriminate attacks.

 U.S. Defense Secretary Lloyd Austin, during a Saturday visit to NATO ally Bulgaria, said the Russian invasion had “stalled on a number of fronts” but the U.S. had not yet seen signs that Putin was deploying additional forces.